Loading....

 The office of monarch is taken very seriously within the court system and requires a large commitment of the holder’s time and money.
 Accordingly, while the presence of an “imperial couple” is the norm, it is not uncommon for an emperor or empress to reign alone depending on the availability of suitably dedicated and charismatic candidates with the necessary resources to fulfil the requirements of a one year reign.

 In the most frequent case, several weeks after coronation the new monarch or monarchs give out court titles at a fundraiser called investitures.
-The titles given to members vary from one chapter to another and are primarily left to the discretion of the reigning monarch or monarchs, the fons honorum (fountain of honor) of their chapter.
+The titles given to members vary from one chapter to another and are primarily left to the discretion of the reigning monarch or monarchs.

 Typical titles awarded are Imperial Crown Prince, Grand Duchess, Marquess, Viscount, etc. Other appellations bestowed resemble offices or professions within a medieval or modern noble court rather than titles of nobility, such as “Court Jester” or “Chancellor of the Realm” and so forth.
 These titles may be as serious-sounding or as humorously campy as the monarchs wish.
 Titles are traditionally based upon those used by European nobility (especially the British Peerage) but nothing prohibits the creation of titles such as czarina, raja or sultan and these are sometimes used as well.